floriancourgey/blog/_posts/2018-11-21-migrate-from-wordpress-to-jekyll.md

 - safer: no login or admin backoffice, no field and no form, no .htaccess and not on-premise so there's 0 security flaw
 - highly customizable: without being too complex to edit, Jekyll offers a quick way to extend its functionnalities
 - not bloated: I got sick of WP because of 5-10 sec page loads..
 A quick look at the HTML source and some Lighthouse audits reveal a lot of useless JS+CSS
+- bootstrap friendly: most of the WP themes will break when used with BS.
+As Jekyll is built with simplicity in mind, adding BS will keep everything in order.
+This way, components (alert, popover, icons...) and utilities (grid, show/hide...) are available

 But on the other hand, Wordpress is better for:
 - the setup: WP can be set up in 5-10 min, instead of 1-2 days for an extended Jekyll website